ppajor/ppajor/README.md

 </div>
 </br>
 <ul>
-  <li> ⚡ I'm open for learning new technologies associated with Frontend Development!</li>
+ <li> ⚡ What I want to learn next?
+Redux, Typescript and more!
+I'm open for new technologies which can develop my skills in Frontend Development!</li>
 <li> 📫 You can reach me via mail: pawelpajor8@wp.pl or <a href="https://www.linkedin.com/mwlite/in/pawe%C5%82-pajor-b4105323a">linkedin</a> </li>
 </ul>